superfly/docs/flyctl/cmd/flyctl_machine_clone.md

-      --host-dedication-id string     The dedication id of the reserved hosts for your organization (if any) --name string                   Optional name for the new machine --override-cmd string           Set CMD on the new machine to this value --process-group string          For machines that are part of Fly Apps v2 does a regular clone and changes the process group to what is specified here
-  -r, --region string                 The target region (see 'flyctl platform regions')
-      --standby-for strings           Comma separated list of machine ids to watch for.
+      --host-dedication-id string     The dedication id of the reserved hosts for your organization (if any) --name string                   Optional name for the new machine --override-cmd string           Set CMD on the new machine to this value -g, --process-group string          Change the cloned machine process group to what is specified here -r, --region string                 The target region (see 'flyctl platform regions') --standby-for strings           Comma separated list of machine ids to watch for.
 You can use '--standby-for=source' to create a standby for the cloned machine
       --vm-cpu-kind string            The kind of CPU to use ('shared' or 'performance')